The City Of Munich Now Wants To Abandon Linux And Switch Back to Windows

 Obviously, the go-to assumption is that there was a deal made on a golf course somewhere.
 It's entirely possible - probable, even...but let's take a moment to suspend the "crucify Microsoft" direction and consider a possible alternative...

 Libreoffice is a solid product.
 I do not mind it one bit; in some cases I even prefer it to MS Office.
 Munich probably did save a bundle in licensing costs for Office.
 However, that's not the whole story.
-Integration with Office can frequently be a mission-critical require
+Integration with Office can frequently be a mission-critical requirement.
+There's a whole lot of reporting software, calculation software, CRM software, and document management software that integrates with Office.
+These vendors do not typically include integrations for LibreOffice, which means there are two options:

 Windows Services for Linux (Score:2)